anpaz/qstack/README.md

 ## What about hybrid?
  * Quantum computers are not efficient at performing classical computations:
+ * In reality, not much is gained using a hybrid model as classical and quantum compute cannot share memory or instructions.
- * The QISA should focus on quantum instructions, adding classical computation for a hybrid model is having to define a full classic ISA + a new ISA for quantum.
+ * The QISA should focus on quantum instructions: adding classical computation to achieve a hybrid model is having to define a full classic ISA + a new ISA for quantum.
- * In reality, not much is gained as classical and quantum compute cannot share memory or instructions.
- * A QPU should be like a GPU: a seperate processor unit that the QPU can invoke to perform specific computations
+ * A QPU should be like a GPU: a seperate processor unit that the QPU can invoke to perform specific computations.
+It needs its own QISA.
- * As such, our model is that all quantum computation is expressed in terms of a quantum circuit (or kernel) that the QPU needs to fully execute
+ * As such, our model is that all quantum computation is expressed in terms of a quantum circuit (or kernel) that the QPU needs to fully execute:
     - In this model, if a truly hybrid algorithm needs to execute, the quantum computation should be broken into multiple circuits that are sent for execution one at a time, the state of the qubits do not need to be reset between executions as such the classical computation can be performed between circuits.
+    - The only classic component supported by our QISA is a set of classical registers used to store the outcome of measurements and to perform classically-controlled operatiosn based on the value in the register.
+No classical computation, though.

-## Tools
+## Tools enabled by this QISA

-* A flexible end-to-end compiler for logical circuits into HW instructions
+* A flexible full (or partial) stack compiler for logical circuits into HW instructions
 * Visualization tools for quantum circuits described in our new IR
 * A tool to automatically calculate the noise model of QEC codes.